 you may be surprised about how receptive wedding vendors are

-To build a healthy relationship with a wedding vendor, you need to start with honesty.
-Let your vendors know what you need.
-Talk clearly about your budget & expectations.
+One of the (7) common wedding mistakes is not setting a budget.
+Talk clearly about your max price point & expectations.
 Many can accommodate your budget and help you plan the wedding you want.

-are you type A, so are most wedding vendors… trust your hired help
+are you type A, so are most wedding pros… trust your hired help

 As friendly as your wedding vendors might be, there is a limit when it comes to communication and respect.
 Don’t cross the professional line if you want to keep a good relationship with your vendors.
 Be mindful of the words you use when sending vendors messages.